RobbieHember/fcgadgets/README.md

 ## TAZ
 Forest sector GHG balance simulations depend on realistic variation of natural disturbances over space and time.
 While inventory records provide much of the information needed to represent natural disturbances over the modern era, additional simulations are needed to represent disturbances over the pre-inventory and future periods.
-In support of the
-BC Forest Carbon Initiative (FCI), statistics and scenarios of natural disturbance were developed using a combination of observed constraints and probabilistic models.
+The **fcgadgets.taz** subpackage was developed to improve representation of disturbances in carbon models.
+It consists of statistics and scenarios of disturbance that were developed using a combination of observed constraints and probabilistic models.
 Despite high prediction uncertainty, using the pre-defined scenarios ensures that representation of natural disturbances is grounded by available observations and science-informed scenarios, consistent across project studies, and supported by documentation.
-### general_stat_models:
-* Equations for simulating annual probability of various discrete events
+* Equations for simulating annual probability of various discrete events are outlined in **general_stat_models.py**
-### wildfire_stat_models:
-* Equations for simualating annual probability of wildfire
+* Equations for simualating annual probability of wildfire are outlined in **wildfire_stat_models.py**
-* Simple equations based on Pareto distribution fits to annual area burned, stratified by biogeoclimatic zone

 ## ACTIONS
 The **actions** module contains resources for representing effects of forest management on forest sector GHG balance.